postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### Can monitors access private networks?

 Because monitors run in the Postman cloud, all URLs must be publicly available on the internet.
-A monitor cannot directly access your `localhost` or run requests behind a firewall.
-Also, you cannot monitor APIs that run on private networks, VPNs, or corporate intranets.
+A monitor can't directly access your `localhost` or run requests behind a firewall.
+Also, you can't monitor APIs that run on private networks, VPNs, or corporate intranets.
 For collection-based monitors, you can [use static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/) to overcome this issue.
 Static IPs are available on [Postman Professional and Enterprise plans](https://www.postman.com/pricing).

 ### Will monitors impact my API performance?